How we use participant data

 the Higher Education Access Tracker (HEAT) service for storage and any third party managing its database.

 HEAT may share your data with CFE Research, HEAT service subscribers and approved researchers (with appropriate conditions of access to the data) for the same purposes as listed above and official custodians of education data (this includes government departments or agencies such as HESA or non-government organisations such as UCAS) for research purposes only.

 neaco and HEAT may link your data to records held by the National Pupil Database, Universities and Colleges Admissions Service (UCAS), the Higher Education Statistics Authority (HESA) and the Individualised Learner Record, which collect information about students from schools, colleges and universities.
 CFE Research would have access to this linked data through HEAT.
 This is done to better understand how the project is helping you, and other young people in East Anglia.

 neaco and third parties may publish aggregated data based on personal information from event applicants and/or participants, including analysis and research utilising these data, but the data will be anonymised and no information which could identify you will be published.

 On rare occasions, the above types of use and sharing may involve the transfer of your personal information outside of the European Economic Area (e.g. to run an overseas event, or to use a service provider based overseas).
-These transfers are always carried out with appropriate safeguards in place, such as proper contracts, to ensure the confidentiality and security of your personal information.
+These transfers are always carried out with appropriate safeguards in place, such as proper contracts, to ensure that your rights are not affected.